blockbasenetwork/node/README.md

 ## Step #4 - Starting the sidechain maintenance
 After you've announced your sidechain request, now you have to participate on the maintenance of the sidechain.
 Your node is responsible for keeping up with the providers, for sending them transactions with the data you will want to store, and for moving forward with the lifecycle of the sidechain.

 Starting the maintenance of the sidechain is a fundamental step for your network to work.
 If for some reason your node crashes, after restarting the node you **have to start the maintenance of the sidechain again unless you configured your data security on the appsettings file as described on the section _Configuring the data security_**.
-You don't need to request the sidechain again, that has already been done.

 **Start the sidechain maintenance**
 1. Open a browser and navigate to the link you set as parameter for urls.